PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 This standard is relevant to the following parties:

-- Certificate Receiver: Dataspace Participant who consumes certificates
+- Certificate Consumer: Dataspace Participant who consumes certificates.
-- Certificate Distributor: Dataspace Participant who provides certificates
+- Certificate Provider: Dataspace Participant who provides certificates.
 - Business Application Provider

->**Reasoning behind the naming of involved parties in this standard:**
+>**Context regarding the naming of involved parties:**
 >The Catena-X operating model, as well as the EDC, uses the terms `Data Consumer` and `Data Provider`.
 >The EDC uses these terms in regard to the parties that offer and consume EDC assets, while the operating model uses them in the context of information flow.
 >In some cases, these understandings align, but, for example, in the case of APIs (especially the certificate push mechanism), a mismatch can occur between the two.
->To avoid misunderstandings, we use the terms `Certificate Receiver` and `Certificate Distributor` to explicitly prevent this ambiguity.
+>To avoid misunderstandings, we use the terms `Certificate Consumer` and `Certificate Provider` to explicitly prevent this ambiguity.

 ## COMPARISON WITH THE PREVIOUS VERSION OF THE STANDARD